Different 'Round Here

 Different 'Round Here is the debut studio album by American country music singer Riley Green.
 It was released on September 20, 2019, by BMLG Records.
+The album was supported by three singles: "There Was This Girl", "In Love by Now", and "I Wish Grandpas Never Died".
+The title track was later re-recorded as a duet with Luke Combs and released as a single in 2023 from Green's second album Ain't My Last Rodeo.

 Content

 The album includes three singles: "There Was This Girl", "In Love by Now", and "I Wish Grandpas Never Died".
 In addition to these, Green also released "Numbers on the Cars" and "Bettin' Man" digitally prior to the album's release.
 Dann Huff is the album's producer.

 Critical reception

 Stephen Thomas Erlewine of AllMusic wrote that "What keeps Different 'Round Here humming is how Green manages to avoid the temptation of succumbing to straight-ahead revivalism.
 He takes old-fashioned attitude and simple, lean arrangements and plays them with a fresh directness.
 His straight-ahead nature may indeed lead him toward cornball territory, but the album on the whole is distinguished by how Green wears his heart on his sleeve."

 Commercial performance

 The album has sold 11,200 copies in the United States as of March 2020.
 It has since been certified Gold by the RIAA.